UP210923/UP210923_CPP/README.md

 **_My Fav Song At The Moment_**  [Mi Rolon](https://www.youtube.com/watch?v=ARWg160eaX4)

-the example exercises for each topic
+the example exercises for each topic, this is a little demostration of
 - 01_Renta
 ```if (renta < 10000) {
             cout <<"you have to pay $" <<renta*.05;